 In addition to publishing, Yelchin works extensively in the entertainment and advertising industries.
-He designed characters and environments for Gore Verbinski’s animated feature, RANGO.
+He designed characters and environments for Gore Verbinski’s animated feature, RANGO that in 2012 received an Oscar for Best Animated Feature.
 He created art for the opening sequence of the HBO television series, ROME.
 He designed campaigns for American and Japanese advertising agencies, and designed the original image of the Coca Cola Polar Bears.

-In Russia, Yelchin designed sets, costumes, and posters for theatre.
-In US, after finishing the USC Graduate film program, he directed live action and animated TV commercials, and received a Mobius Award for his LEGO theme park commercial.
-He wrote and directed several short films that received awards at films festivals at Edinburgh, London, Paris, Berlin, Clermont Ferrand.
+In Russia where Yelchin was born and educated, he worked as a theatre designer.
+In US, after finishing the USC Graduate film program, he directed live action and animated TV commercials.
+He wrote and directed several short films that received awards at films festivals at Edinburgh, London, Paris, Berlin, and Clermont Ferrand.

 Yelchin’s fine art paintings are exhibited at the museums and galleries, and are in a number of important collections of contemporary Russian art.
 For more information visit eugeneyelchin.com.